 PZ: So aside from some upcoming shows, what's next for the TVs?

 TL: We got a three-track EP that will feature vocals from Les Greene of The Swayzees coming out through Hi-Tide.
 It will also feature a re-recording of the Shine track "Reconcile."
 We also recorded three songs for a release that'll come out through the Spanish label Sleazy Records.
-Both of those should be out sometime in the spring of next year.
+Both of those should be out sometime early next year.

 PZ: That sounds great!
 Lastly, I got to ask this; if the TVs were in a slasher film, who would die first and why?

 TL: I got to say Aaron.
 Somehow he'd put himself in a vulnerable situation. [laughing].